-I love, love, love curry.
-I have brought Christopher along for the ride.
+I love, love, love curry and I have brought Christopher along for the ride.
 I never thought I’d hear him say that he enjoys curry, but he does.
 I’m so proud of him!

 What is not to love?
 Seriously?
 Noodles with a nice slightly spicy curry and some crispy tofu?

 Crispy tofu is my favorite way to eat tofu.
 And the way I make it, it’s crispy, yet soft in the middle without being deep fried.